bsubei/squad_map_randomizer/README.md

 Run `python3 squad_map_randomizer.py --help` for usage.

 # JSON input file
 The script requires a JSON input file with all the map layer info in a particular format.
-The default provided JSON file was last updated by DrStrangeLove in 2019-10-28.
+See `https://github.com/bsubei/squad_map_layers` for an example file (that will hopefully stay updated).

 # Running automatically in Crontab
 See the `crontab.example` for an example on what to add to the crontab to run this script automatically.